Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 This is the case even though the placement provider may make no actual payment to the training provider or college itself.

-If a trainee is also the placement provider’s own employee, any payments made to him or her as wages or allowances are outside the scope of VAT.
+If a trainee is also the placement provider’s own employee, any payments made to them as wages or allowances are outside the scope of VAT.

 13.6 Is VAT recoverable by a body that is making exempt services under a vocational training scheme

 VAT will probably not be recoverable.
 VAT that relates to exempt activities cannot be recovered unless it’s below certain limits.
-Further information is provided in VAT Notice 706: partial exemption.
+Further information is provided in Partial exemption (VAT Notice 706).

-13.7 Careers services or counselling paid for by the YPLA or the SFA
+13.7 Careers services or counselling paid for by the ESFA

-If a supply is to the third party who actually benefits from the services rather than to the YPLA or SFA, any VAT invoices should be issued to the third party and not to the YPLA or SFA.
+If a supply is to the third party who actually benefits from the services rather than to the ESFA, any VAT invoices should be issued to the third party and not to the ESFA.

-If the contract is set up in such a way that the supply is to the YPLA or SFA, any VAT invoice should be issued to them (see paragraph 14.1).
+If the contract is set up in such a way that the supply is to the ESFA, any VAT invoice should be issued to them (see paragraph 14.1).

-There’s more information about issuing VAT invoices in VAT guide (Notice 700).
+There’s more information about issuing VAT invoices in VAT guide (VAT Notice 700).

 13.8 The VAT liability of the services supplied under the New Deal and Flexible New Deal